gallettilance/gallettilance.github.io/assignments/assignment1.md

   1. Create a private repo called `assignment-1` following the repo naming convention.
   2. Add the completed `assignment1.ipynb` to the repo (it can be the only file).
-  3. Make the `assignment-1` repo public before the deadline.
+  3. Make the `assignment-1` repo public on the deadline.